 Derecognition of financial assets.
 The Group derecognises financial assets when (a) the assets are redeemed or the rights to cash flows from the assets otherwise expire or (b) the Group has transferred the rights to the cash flows from the financial assets or entered into a qualifying pass-through arrangement while (i) also transferring substantially all the risks and rewards of ownership of the assets or (ii) neither transferring nor retaining substantially all risks and rewards of ownership but not retaining control.
 Control is retained if the counterparty does not have the practical ability to sell the asset in its entirety to an unrelated third party without needing to impose additional restrictions on the sale.

 Financial liabilities.
-Financial liabilities of the Group consist of symmetrical put/call option and other financial liabilities, which include trade and other payables, borrowings and finance lease liabilities.
+Financial liabilities of the Group consist of trade and other payables, borrowings and finance lease liabilities.